cdmain/transaction-dispute-portal/CONTRIBUTING.md

 │      └── git push origin feature/your-feature                   │
 │                                                                  │
 │   4.
 After review, merge to 'dev'                               │
-│      └── Deploys to DEV → INT (with approval)                   │
+│      └── Deploys to DEV + INT                                   │
 │                                                                  │
 │   5.
-Create PR from 'dev' to 'release'                          │
+Create PR from 'dev' to 'main'                             │
-│      └── Deploys to QA → PROD (with approval)                   │
+│      └── Deploys to QA + PROD                                   │
+│                                                                  │
+│   6.
+Rollback (if needed)                                       │
+│      └── git revert + push to main                              │
 │                                                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```